 Platine Grandstand tickets at Canadian Grand Prix

-Tickets for the Platine Grandstand at the Montreal Grand Prix sell out very quickly on the official Canadian GP site, as being the only covered grandstand at the track it’s one of the most popular
+Tickets for the Platine Grandstand at the Montreal Grand Prix sell out very quickly on the official Canadian GP site, as being one of the only covered grandstands at the track it’s one of the most popular

-I’ve bought F1 tickets on Stubhub multiple times in the last 12 months, including when I went to the Vegas GP, and have always had a great experience.
+I’ve bought F1 tickets on Stubhub multiple times in the last 12 months, including this trip to the Canadian GP and to other races like the Vegas GP and have always had a great experience.

 Their FanProtect guarantee is pretty solid and will always keep your tickets and money safe.
-Plus they currently have a huge number of tickets available for the Canadian GP.
+Plus they usually have a huge number of 1, 2 or 3-day tickets available for the Canadian GP.

 Platine Grandstand details